barcvk4ba/barcvk4ba.github.io/_pages/calendar.md

 ### Club Calendar

-#### Weekly Zoom Teleconference
+#### Weekly Discord Call

-Each Thursday evening at 8pm we have a Zoom call.
-Everyone is welcome, so contact us and we will happily send you the link.
+Each Thursday evening at 8pm we have a Discord call.

 ### Club Meetings and Events